Banpo Hangang Park

 Practical limits & what to bring

-[ { "### What to consider before visiting": "Banpo Hangang Park is a vast riverside area where the primary comfort factor is the weather.
+Banpo Hangang Park is a vast riverside area where the primary comfort factor is the weather.
 The wind coming off the Han River makes the temperature feel significantly lower than in the city center, so bringing a windbreaker or extra layer is essential for evening visits.

-During the Moonlight Rainbow Fountain shows, the picnic areas and the Moonlight Square become heavily crowded; you should arrive at least 40 minutes early to secure a spot on the wooden decks or the grass.\n\nThe park is highly accessible with wide, paved paths suitable for strollers and wheelchairs.
+During the Moonlight Rainbow Fountain shows, the picnic areas and the Moonlight Square become heavily crowded; you should arrive at least 40 minutes early to secure a spot on the wooden decks or the grass.

+The park is highly accessible with wide, paved paths suitable for strollers and wheelchairs.
 However, the walk from Express Bus Terminal Station (Lines 3, 7, and 9) via Exit 8-1 takes approximately 15 to 20 minutes.
+There is no shade in the main viewing areas, so sun protection is necessary during daylight hours.

-The station features multiple banks of lockers that accept T-money cards and credit cards, with small lockers starting at 2,000 KRW and large ones at 4,000 KRW for the first 4 hours.\n\nStrollers are welcome everywhere in the park, including the Some Sevit floating islands.
+There are no luggage lockers or cloakrooms located within the park grounds.
+If you have large bags or suitcases, you must store them at Express Bus Terminal Station.
+The station features multiple banks of lockers that accept T-money cards and credit cards, with small lockers starting at 2,000 KRW and large ones at 4,000 KRW for the first 4 hours.

-If you use the on-site bicycle rental kiosks, be prepared to leave a physical ID card as a deposit for the duration of the rental.\n\nAdvice: If you order food via delivery apps, you must meet the rider at the designated 'Delivery Zones' (Baedal Zones) near the park entrances, as motorcycles are prohibited from entering the inner park paths." } ]
+Advice: If you order food via delivery apps, you must meet the rider at the designated 'Delivery Zones' (Baedal Zones) near the park entrances, as motorcycles are prohibited from entering the inner park paths.

 Location and what's nearby